rwblokzijl/Msc-thesis-EuroToken/thesis.md

 1. Be a fully functional system of accounting
 2. Preventing unsanctioned money creation
 3. Scale to the size of the European Union
-4. Be off-line transferable
+4. Be offline transferable

 In order to not be limited in the same way as Bitcoin and similar currencies, we choose to sacrifice the following feature: Decentralisation.
-This gives: us the required leeway to create a scalable and off-line capable system without sacrificing double-spending protection.
+This gives: us the required leeway to create a scalable and offline capable system without sacrificing double-spending protection.

 # EuroToken Design